 An error is issued when the ENCODE statement attempts to write more than n characters to the record of the internal file.
-If dest is a noncharacter entity and n is not a multiple of 4, the last word of the record is padded with blanks to a word boundary.
+If dest is a noncharacter entity and n is not a multiple of 8 (for UNICOS and UNICOS/mk systems) or 4 (for IRIX systems), the last word of the record is padded with blanks to a word boundary.
 If dest is a character entity, the last word of the record is not padded with blanks to a word boundary.

-Example: the following example assumes a machine word length of 64 bits and uses the underscore character as a blank:
+Example 1: The following example assumes a machine word length of 64 bits and uses the underscore character () as a blank: